Sandsend railway station: History

 Sandsend railway station was located on the Whitby, Middlesbrough and Redcar Union Railway, some 4 mi 2 chain north west of Whitby West Cliff and 12 mi 64 chain south east of Loftus.
 It had a single platform, a brick station building which included the stationmaster's house, and a single siding serving coal drops (now converted into garages) behind the station.
 Camping coaches were stationed on the siding in later years.

 A passing loop was never added because of the extensive works it would have required.
 This made Sandsend, the only one of the seven stations between, and including Whitby and Loftus, which did not have a passing loop.
 A small goods yard with a warehouse and a 2 tonne crane was situated 0.5 mi from the station at East Row, towards Whitby.
 This yard also had space for camping coaches, with three being normally located there.

 Sandsend Viaduct was sited immediately south of the station.
 A pillbox which was built in the Second World War to defend the viaduct is still in place.

 In October 2020 the Mulgrave Estate, owners of the land that the station covered, successfully applied to site railway coaches on the platform as holiday accommodation.
 The two railway vehicles will sit on the platform on a short section of track.
-One will be a former passenger-carrying coach whilst the second will be a converted freight wagon.
+One is a former passenger-carrying coach whilst the second is a converted freight wagon.